-In June 2023, the Company entered into negotiations to sell one of its company-managed clinics in California to a franchisee for a total of \$ 0.1 million.
+In June 2023, the Company entered into negotiations initiated plans to sell one re-franchise the majority of its company-managed clinics in California to a franchisee for a total of \$0.1 million.
 The Company executed an LOI with the buyer in October 2023 and the sale is expected to close before the end of 2023, subject to the execution of the purchase agreement and other customary closing conditions contained in the purchase agreement.
 This transaction did not represent a major strategic shift for the Company, and, therefore, it does not meet the criteria to be classified as a discontinued operation.
 As a result, the results of this clinic will continue to be reported in the Company's operating results and in its Corporate Clinics segment until the sale is finalized.
 Effective with the designation as held for sale in June 2023, the Company discontinued recording depreciation on property and equipment, net and amortization of ROU assets for the clinic as required by GAAP.
 The Company also separately classified the related assets and liabilities of the clinics as held for sale in its September 30, 2023 condensed consolidated balance sheet.

-During Q3 2023, the Company committed to a plan to sell specific corporate owned or managed clinics making up under 10% the corporate clinic portfolio with an estimated fair value of \$1.6 million.
-The clinics are in varying stages of sales negotiations with all of them expected to close within one year.
-The clinics identified to commit to sell during Q3 2023 did not represent a major strategic shift and therefore, they do not meet the criteria to be classified as a discontinued operation.
+During Q3 2023, the Company committed to a plan to sell specific corporate owned corporate-owned or managed clinics making with plans to retain a small portion of high-performing clinics.
+The clinics identified to re-franchise make up under 10% approximately 76% of the corporate corporate-owned or managed clinic portfolio with an estimated fair value of \$1.6 million. portfolio.
+The clinics are in varying stages of sales negotiations with all approximately 50% of them expected to close within one year. year with an estimated fair value of \$30.2 million at March 31, 2024.
+The clinics identified to commit to sell during Q3 2023 within one year did not represent a major strategic shift and therefore, they because the clinics identified to commit to sell within one year do not meet the criteria to be classified as involve exiting a discontinued operation. major line of business or exiting a major geographic area.
 As a result, the results of these clinics will continue to be reported in the Company's operating results and in its Corporate Clinics segment until the sales are each finalized.
-Effective with the designation as held for sale in September 2023, the Company discontinued recording depreciation on property and equipment, net, amortization of intangible assets, net and amortization of ROU assets for the clinics as required by GAAP.
-The Company also separately classified the related assets and liabilities of the clinics as held for sale in its September 30, 2023 condensed consolidated balance sheet.
+Effective with the designation as held for sale, in September 2023, the Company discontinued recording depreciation on property and equipment, net, amortization of intangible assets, net and amortization of ROU assets for the clinics as required by GAAP.
+The Company also separately classified the related assets and liabilities of the clinics as held for sale in its September 30, 2023 March 31, 2024 condensed consolidated balance sheet.

 Long-lived assets that meet the criteria for the held for sale designation are reported at the lower of their carrying value or fair value less estimated cost to sell.
-As a result of its evaluation of the recoverability of the carrying value of the assets and liabilities held for sale relative to the agreed upon sales prices or the clinics fair values, the Company recorded an estimated loss on disposal of \$756,228 and \$816,429 during the three and nine months ended September 30, 2023 as Net loss on disposition or impairment in its condensed consolidated income statement and a valuation allowance included in assets held for sale on its condensed consolidated balance sheet.
+As a result of its evaluation of the recoverability of the carrying value of the assets and liabilities held for sale relative to the agreed upon sales prices or the clinics estimated fair values, the Company recorded an estimated loss on disposal of \$756,228 and \$816,429 during \$0.2 million for the three and nine months ended September 30, 2023 March 31, 2024 as Net loss on disposition or impairment in its condensed consolidated income statement and statement.